 24. Caral – Peru

 Astonishingly, Caral is the oldest city that ever existed in the Americas.
-The city’s also known as Caral-Chupacigarro.
-It was once a forgotten municipality in the Super Valley, Peru, about 200km to the north from the capital Lima.
+Also, the city’s known as Caral-Chupacigarro.
+It was once a forgotten municipality in the Super Valley, Peru, about 200km to the north of the capital Lima.
 This lost city is believed to have been inhabited between 2600 and 2000 BC.

 With an estimated population of over 3,000, Caral is considered the most populous city of the Norte Chico civilization.
 In 1948, Caral was officially excavated again by Dr. Paul Kosok and his colleagues.

 In 2009, UNESCO declared Caral a World Heritage Site.

 Built-in the 1400s, Machu Picchu is known as the “Lost City of the Inca”.
 Really, it is a well-preserved pre-Columbian Inca site at an altitude of 2,430m on a mountain.
 The city’s location is in the Urubamba Valley in Peru, about 70 km northwest of Cusco.